SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/automated_testing.md

 ---

-Use the "upload" step to upload one or more files.
+Use the `upload` step to upload one or more files.
 You must store files that you plan to upload in your ["Sources" folder](https://docassemble.org/docs/playground.html#templates) along with your tests.

 As you can see in the examples, if you want to upload more than one file you must separate their names with a comma.